-When they become hard enough they are one by one removed from the system by a final strong interaction.
-In the course of interactions each massive BH-BH binary can remove several stars, therein a few BHs.
-There are acting like a vacuum cleaner quickly reducing the number of single BHs in the system, which is clearly visible in Figs.\ref{fig:N_BH_kfallb} and \ref{fig:N_BH-BH_kfallb}.
-As has been mentioned, the probability of a binary-single interaction depends on the mass of interacting objects.
-The larger the mass the larger the probability and the larger number of hard interactions connected with substantial energy generation.
+When they become hard enough they are removed from the system one by one in a final strong interaction.
+In the course of interactions each massive BH-BH binary can remove several stars, including a few BH.
+They are acting like a vacuum cleaner quickly reducing the number of single BH in the system, which is clearly visible in Figs.\ref{fig:N_BH_kfallb} and \ref{fig:N_BH-BH_kfallb}.
+As has been mentioned, the probability of a binary-single interaction depends on the mass of the interacting objects: the larger the mass the larger the probability, and the larger the number of hard interactions resulting in substantial energy generation.
 The hardest and most massive binaries can produce much more energy in interactions than other binaries.
-Therefore, one can expect that such a large amount of energy is able to change the system structure showing up distinct features not visible in models with $kfalb=0$ and $kick=0-r$.
+Therefore, one can expect that such a large amount of energy is able to change the system structure, resulting in distinct features not visible in models with $kick=0$ and $kick=0-r$.
 The following paragraphs confirm this expectation.